riccardoperra/typescript-advanced-class-type-check/README.md

 const result2 = foo(FooBad);
 ```

-First, we need to define a utility type that a defines a class constructor.
+First, we need to define a utility type that defines a class constructor.
 Our function will take a class as parameter
 and return an output type.

 ```ts